HossamTarek-bits/YouLength/README.md

 # YouLength
-An extremely simply chrome extension to get a youtube playlist total time
+A chrome extension to get a youtube playlist's total playback time